SentrySentinel/sentry_gate/README.md

 # sentry_gate

-This Python program takes the RFID provided by the connected USB RFID reader and sends it to our lambda function using a Sentinel API call.
+This Python program takes the RFID number read by the connected USB RFID reader and sends it to our lambda function using a Sentinel API call.
 The response is then parsed to determine if the door control should be unlocked.

 ## How To Use:
 `python3 GateControl.py [GateID]` Note: When left blank the Gate ID defaults to 1